Carbon-for-Developers/carbon-sdks/typescript/README.md

 ### `carbon.files.createUserFileTags`<a id="carbonfilescreateuserfiletags"></a>

 A tag is a key-value pair that can be added to a file.
 This pair can then be used for searches (e.g. embedding searches) in order to narrow down the scope of the search.
 A file can have any number of tags.
+The following are reserved keys that cannot be used:
+- db_embedding_id
+- organization_id
+- user_id
+- organization_user_file_id

-The following are reserved keys that cannot be used: - db_embedding_id - organization_id - user_id - organization_user_file_id  Carbon currently supports two data types for tag values - `string` and `list<string>`.
+Carbon currently supports two data types for tag values - `string` and `list<string>`.
 Keys can only be `string`.
-If values other than `string` and `list<string>` are used, they\'re automatically converted to strings (e.g. 4 will become \"4\").
+If values other than `string` and `list<string>` are used, they're automatically converted to strings (e.g. 4 will become "4").

 #### 🛠️ Usage<a id="🛠️-usage"></a>